pupscub/MyBackyardDwelling/backend/README.md

 ```

 The satellite images will now appear on the property analysis page for each property with a valid address.
 The image quality can be adjusted by changing the size parameter in the URL if needed.

+## CSV Database Implementation

+The application now uses a simple CSV-based storage solution instead of MySQL/SQLAlchemy.
+This simplifies deployment and removes the need for database configuration.

+### CSV Database Structure

+Data is stored in the following CSV files:

+- `data/users.csv`: Contains all user information including property analysis data

+### Key Features

+1. **Thread-safe Operations**: The CSV database implementation uses file locks to ensure thread safety for concurrent operations.

+2. **Simple CRUD Operations**: The `csv_database.py` module provides functions for:
+   - `get_all_users()`: Retrieve all users
+   - `get_user_by_id(user_id)`: Get a specific user by ID
+   - `get_user_by_email(email)`: Get a user by email address
+   - `create_user(first_name, last_name, address, email)`: Create a new user
+   - `update_user(user_id, **kwargs)`: Update user fields
+   - `delete_user(user_id)`: Delete a user

+3. **Easy Export**: CSV data can be directly exported without conversion

+### Benefits of CSV Storage

+- No database server required
+- Simple to deploy on any hosting platform
+- Easy to back up (just copy the CSV files)
+- Human-readable data format

+### Initial Setup

+The CSV files are automatically created when the application first runs, so no additional setup is required.